 Cons Of Trading With Cheque

-Cheques are arguably not as quick, secure and easy to use as many payment methods today, such as Skrill and Neteller.
+Cheques are arguably not as quick, secure and easy to use as many other options today, such as Skrill and Neteller.
 As a result, many countries have either stopped using cheques or are considering stopping them in the future.
-The UK Payment Council, for example, planned to phase out cheques as a payment method, though this move has been paused.
+The UK Payment Council, for example, plans to phase out cheques as a payment method, though this move has been paused.
 Still, it’s unlikely that many traders will use cheques in the future.

-Traditional cheque payments are slow to receipt vs digital methods and it can take up to 7 working days for funds to clear.
-This is a real drawback for traders looking to deposit funds into their forex account so they can start trading quickly.
+Traditional cheques payments are slow to receipt vs digital methods and it can take up to 7 working days for funds to clear.
+This is a real drawback for traders looking to deposit funds into their forex account promptly so they can start trading quickly.

 Despite being an established payment method, cheques are currently only integrated with a select list of online trading brokers including SpreadEx and Interactive Brokers.
 We don’t expect this to increase as businesses move to more secure digital payment gateways.

-Electronic payment gateways provide a safer deposit method vs cheque.
-Banks have no liability if payments details such as account numbers or payee information are incorrect and may not provide reimbursements.
+Electronic gateways provide a safer deposit method vs cheques.
+Banks have no liability if payment details such as account numbers or payee information are incorrect and may not provide reimbursements.
 To help prevent issues, you should keep proof of payment and follow the advice below when using cheques:

 - Add a line to any blank spaces

-- Include a format of a cheque payments covering letter
+- Include a format of cheque payments covering letter

 Deposits & Withdrawals

-Speak to the provider’s customer support team if you have any questions or if you have issues, such as the cheque payment hasn’t been received.
+Speak to the brand’s customer support team if you have any questions or if you have issues, for example, when the cheque payment hasn’t been received.

-It is usually free to use cheques as a payment method though brokers may charge if they are subject to business costs.
-You may also be liable for charges including stopping a cheque or bounced transactions.
+It is usually free to use cheques as a payment method though brokers may charge if they incur business costs.
+By definition, you may also be liable for charges including stopping a cheque or bounced transactions.

 Are Cheque Payments A Good Choice For Traders?

-The cheque payment system is a simple transfer option established for many years.
+The cheque payments system is a simple transfer option established for many years.
 The deposit method has also now gone digital, improving processing times.
-However, cheques are not widely available in today’s online broker market and there are a long list of faster and more secure transfer options, including PayPal, Skrill and Neteller.
+However, cheques are not widely available in today’s online broker market and there is a long list of faster and more secure transfer options, including PayPal, Skrill and Neteller.

-Most banks and building societies work to specific processing times.
-If your cheque payment has not been processed it may be worth showing proof or cancelling the payment as not received before using an alternative method.
+Most banks, building societies and brokers work to specific processing times.
+If your cheque payment has not been processed it may be worth showing proof or canceling the payment as not received before using an alternative method.

-Electronic transfers are much quicker and safer to process than cheque payments and offer reduced fees for businesses and individuals.
+Electronic transfers are much quicker and safer to process than cheque payments and offer reduced fees for businesses and individual traders.

-When a cheque payment has been made, funds usually leave your account three working days after the recipient pays in the cheque.
-Clearance can take up to seven working days.
+When a payment has been made, funds usually leave your account three working days after the recipient pays in the cheque.
+Clearance at your trading broker can take up to seven working days.

 A cheque payment covering letter should include the following; date, institute name, institute address, reference numbers, sender name, sender contact details, and signature.